GSA/ficam-playbooks/_playbooks/playbook-pam.md

 Ensure that the organization's On /Off-boarding processes are being followed and systems access is revoked as needed.

 >**Key Point**
->Working closely with your organization’s human resources department  will go a long way in ensuring that your organization hires the right individuals for your Cyber Workforce >positions.
+>Working closely with your organization’s human resource department will go a long way in ensuring that your organization hires the right individual for your Cyber Workforce positions.

 ## Unwanted Behavior by Privileged Users